 Rowing machine workouts work the entire upper and lower body.

 Do three minutes at the lowest setting, then go all out for one minute.
 Repeat this sequence three times, then work at the lowest setting for another three minutes.

 Final Thoughts on Interval Training for Beginners

-Interval training is a fitness method that involves short workouts that alternate between intense super-fast moves and more gentle, slower-paced moves.
+Interval training is a fitness method involving short workouts that alternate between intense super-fast and more gentle, slower-paced moves.

 It offers an efficient means of improving fitness and endurance, and it burns a lot of calories.

 This type of exercise provides virtually unlimited variety and is perfect if you are easily bored.